 With Voice Leading, this chord change could be played like this…

-where each chord consists of three individual voices that flow horizontally through the chord progression.
+where each chord now behaves as three individual voices that flow horizontally through the chord progression.

 Voice leading has two important features: